kenklin/p1lapchart/README.md

 To Run
 ------
-Click on the final (bottom-most) picture above to run p1lapchart on 2695656.
+Click on the final (bottom-most) picture above to run p1lapchart on the race with id=2695656.
 The *P1Software* section below points to pages with groups of lapcharts.

-There currently is no nice way of looking the MyLaps.com id for a race, except to find the race on MyLaps.com and note the id in its URL.  :(
+There currently is no nice way of finding the MyLaps.com id for a race, except to find the race on MyLaps.com and copy the id embedded in its URL.  :(

 P1Software.com
 --------------